Diphlebia hybridoides

 commonly known as a giant rockmaster.

 It is endemic to north-eastern Queensland, where it inhabits streams in forests.

 Diphlebia hybridoides is a large, solid-looking damselfly with striking blue-grey and black colouring.
 It sits with its dark-banded wings spread out.

+Etymology

+The genus name Diphlebia is derived from the Greek δίς (dis, "twice" or "double") and φλέψ (phleps, "vein"), likely referring to distinctive wing venation.